Even Japan’s sushi makers are feeling the bite of Russia’s war

 Many seafood markets began relying on Russian imports of sea urchin particularly after last year’s rare red tide, a harmful algae bloom that discolors the water, killed sea urchin and salmon around Hokkaido, Japan’s northernmost island.

 In Hokkaido, which relies on Russian imports of crab, uni and salmon, sushi restaurants and seafood markets are increasing their prices.
-A sushi restaurant in Hokkaido that served two pieces of uni for 650 yen ($5) is now serving one piece for the same price, after switching to a Canadian importer that costs double the shipments from Russia.
+A sushi restaurant in Hokkaido that served two pieces of uni for 650 yen ($5) is now serving one piece for the same price, after switching to Canadian sea urchins that cost double the shipments from Russia.

-Two of Japan’s largest conveyor belt sushi restaurants have raised concerns that while they have enough supply stockpiled at the moment, they worry that prolonged sanctions would eventually hurt them.
+Two of Japan’s largest conveyor belt sushi restaurants have raised concerns that while they have enough supply stockpiled at the moment, prolonged sanctions would eventually hurt them.
 Sushi Choshimaru plans to bring back the aurora salmon after finding a new route to import it from Norway, but the dish will be more expensive and served in limited amounts.

 In Fukuoka, a prefecture in southwestern Japan famous for its mentaiko (pollock roe), companies are concerned about their access to Russian pollock.
 One company, Fukuya, said 80 percent of its pollock is imported from Russia.